ChameleonCloud/docs/source/getting-started/globus.rst

 1. Sign in to the `Chameleon identity management interface
    <https://auth.chameleoncloud.org/auth/realms/chameleon/account/identity>`_.
-   When prompted to sign in, click the "Looking to log in with your old Chameleon account?" link, rather than the Globus button.
+   When prompted to sign in, click the "Looking to log in with your old Chameleon account?" link rather than the Globus button.
 This will bring you to a page where you can log in with your old Chameleon username and password.